Nitesh314/Nitesh314/README.md

 <img align="" width="1000" height="400" src="https://www.mo.agency/hubfs/So%20you%20want%20to%20be%20a%20web%20developer.png" alt="">
 <h1 align="center">Hi 👋, I'm Nitesh Shukla</h1>

 <h3 align="center">I'm a passionate Java Backend  developer.
-I do experiments and always ready for learning new things 😃.
-I focuses on writing clean, elegant and efficient code ✨.</h3>
+I do experiments and am always ready to learn new things 😃.
+I focus on writing clean, elegant, and efficient code ✨.</h3>